DaRaFF/webdev-resources/README.md

 ## Software Patterns General
 * [Sourcemaking](http://sourcemaking.com) - Design Patterns and Refactoring - Collection and explanations of patterns, anti patterns, refactoring, uml

+# <a name="greatresources" >Great Resources</a>
+* [makeawesomeweb](http://makeawesomeweb.com/) - link list with preview of the best web development tools
+* [JsGoodies](http://js.gd/) - daily links of interesting web tools
+* [move the web forward](http://movethewebforward.org/) - resources, tips for web development - initiative by paul irish, addy osmani and a lot of other respected people in the web developer scene

 # <a name="ebook" >eBooks</a>